tpmmthomas/secure-data-valuation/single-point/readme.md

 1. Alice and Bob runs MPC inference using Crypten.
 2. Bob receives y', then computes loss and sends to Alice.
+CHECK: If bob can compute the loss altogehter withcrypten?

 ## Malicious scenario